oracle/node-oracledb/doc/api.md

              });
   . . .

-  let conn = await pool.getConnection({tag: sessionTag});
+  let connection = await pool.getConnection({tag: sessionTag});

-  . . . // Use connection.
+  . . . // The value of connection.tag will be sessionTag
-        // The value of connection.tag will be sessionTag
+        // Use connection.

-  await conn.close();
+  await connection.close();
 }
 ```